Rafidr2/customer-behavior-analysis/README.md

 * Subscription and loyalty trends
 * Key purchasing behaviors that drive revenue

+The interactive Power BI file (`.pbix`) and a preview image are available in the `/dashboard` folder.
-*(Dashboard screenshots can be found in both the analysis PDF and the PowerPoint.)*
+Dashboard visuals are also included in the PDF report and PowerPoint presentation.

 ---